Whoaa512/starred/README.md

 - [jeremydaly/serverless-mysql](https://github.com/jeremydaly/serverless-mysql) - A module for managing MySQL connections at SERVERLESS scale
 - [vesln/temporary](https://github.com/vesln/temporary) - Temporary files and dirs for Node.js
 - [sindresorhus/max-timeout](https://github.com/sindresorhus/max-timeout) - The max amount of milliseconds you can pass to `setTimeout()`
 - [facebookexperimental/Recoil](https://github.com/facebookexperimental/Recoil) - Recoil is an experimental state management library for React apps.
-It provides several capabilities that are difficult to achieve with React alone, while being compatible with the newest features of React.
+It provides several capabilities that are difficult to achieve with React alone, while being compatible with the newest features of R
 - [anvaka/npmgraph.an](https://github.com/anvaka/npmgraph.an) - 2d visualization of npm
 - [clinicjs/notare](https://github.com/clinicjs/notare) -
 - [fluture-js/Fluture](https://github.com/fluture-js/Fluture) - :butterfly: Fantasy Land compliant (monadic) alternative to Promises